Carly Poynter, M.A., AMFT, Registered Associate Marital and Family Therapist

 In-person and telehealth

 Hello!
 My name is Carly Poynter.
 I am an associate marriage and family therapist and a current doctoral-level student at Pepperdine University.

-Carly’s primary clinical focus and passion is working with individuals struggling with eating disorders and co-occurring disorders.
-She has previously worked as a primary therapist at Monte Nido and Affiliates at the residential level of care.
-As part of her clinical training, she has also worked with intimate partner violence, depression, suicidal ideation, grief and loss, anxiety disorders, behavioral issues, and other childhood disorders.
+My primary clinical focus and passion is working with individuals struggling with feeding and eating disorders and co-occurring disorders, such as PTSD, anxiety, depression, and OCD.
+Before starting at EDTLA in September 2022, I worked at a well-known treatment center for eating disorders at the residential level of care.
+I have also worked with intimate partner violence, depression, suicidal ideation, grief and loss, OCD, anxiety disorders, behavioral issues, and other childhood disorders.

-Carly has received formal training in cognitive behavioral therapy (CBT) for suicide and depression, and personality disorders through the Beck Institute.
-She is also trained in Cognitive Processing Therapy (CPT) to help individuals successfully work through trauma.
-She is also obtaining formal training in Family-Based Treatment (FBT) from Stanford University School of Medicine.
+I have received formal training in cognitive behavioral therapy (CBT) for suicide and depression, and personality disorders through the Beck Institute.
+I am also trained in Cognitive Processing Therapy (CPT) to help individuals successfully work through trauma by resolving the altered beliefs about the self, others, and the world that result from trauma.
+In addition to these trainings, I also received formal training in Family-Based Treatment (FBT) from Stanford University School of Medicine.

-Her current research interests and dissertation focus on the efficacy of Family-Based Treatment (FBT) and adjunctive treatments to enhance FBT for the treatment of feeding and eating disorders.
+My current research interests and dissertation focus are on the efficacy of Family-Based Treatment (FBT) and adjunctive treatments to enhance FBT for treating eating disorders.

 I was born and raised in Canada and enjoy skiing and curling!
 In my free time, I enjoy finding pilates and spin classes that promote strength and body positivity.

 How I Help